Gawler South

 The educational profile of Gawler South exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 16.5%, significantly lower than the Australian average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
+The area's university qualification rate is 16.5%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent, with 39.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.3% and certificates at 28.3%.
+Vocational credentials are prominent, with 39.6% of residents aged 15+ holding them - advanced diplomas at 11.3% and certificates at 28.3%.

 Educational participation is high, with 25.1% of residents currently enrolled in formal education.
 This includes 8.6% in primary education, 7.3% in secondary education, and 5.2% pursuing tertiary education.